 - The Death Certificate must be attached to the completed Affidavit

 - Affidavit must be completed in full and the signature of the successor must be notarized on the form

 Certificates of Title From Another State : If the decedent and Certificate of Title are from another state and the survivor is a Nebraska resident, Nebraska will accept the title from the foreign state in the decedents name, properly assigned by an individual who has been appointed by the court to administer the estate of the deceased.
-The letter of appointment by the court for this individual must be attached to the foreign Certificate of Title when it is presented to the designated County Official.
+The letter of appointment by the court for this individual must be attached to the foreign Certificate of Title when it is presented to the County Treasurer.